Guide To Chase Sapphire Lounges: Access, Locations, And More

 • If you don’t have a Priority Pass membership, you can outright buy access to the lounge for $100 per person per visit, subject to availability

-• Chase Sapphire Lounges are only accessible within three hours of departure, and can’t be used as arrivals lounges; the exception is if you’re connecting, in which case you can access the lounge either
+• Chase Sapphire Lounges are only accessible within three hours of departure, and can’t be used as arrivals lounges; the exception is if you’re connecting, in which case you can access the lounge earlier

 • In the interest of being thorough, note that the Chase Sapphire Reserve as such won’t get you into the lounge; you need to actually present the Priority Pass card that was issued through it